CleasbyCode/jdvrif/src/bsky/posting-via-the-bluesky-api.md

 The complete script is a single file, `create_bsky_post.py`.
-Run `--help` for the full option list. `--verbose` prints the complete pending record before it is sent, plus the full body of any API error, which is the quickest way to see the facets and embeds this post has been describing:
+Run `--help` for the full option list. `--verbose` prints the complete pending record before it is sent, plus the full body of a failed `createRecord`, which is the quickest way to see the facets and embeds this post has been
+describing:

 ```bash
 python3 create_bsky_post.py "Hello, @alice.test! #greetings" --verbose
 ```

-It also ships with a built-in test suite covering the facet parsers, URI validation, SSRF checks, redirect handling, response limits, and the thumbnail failure paths:
+It also ships with a built-in test suite covering the facet parsers, URI validation, SSRF checks, IDN resolution, redirect handling and limits, response size and content-encoding limits, image file safety, login error reporting, and the card and thumbnail degradation paths:

 ```bash
 python3 create_bsky_post.py --self-test